laperlej/zellij-choose-tree/README.md

 It aims to mimic the session tree in [tmux](https://github.com/tmux/tmux/) accessible with `Ctrl+b s` by default.

-## What functionalities are provided so far ?

-- Tree navigation with arrow keys and vim directions
-- Delete session
-- Switch to session
-- Switch to tab

 ## Usage

 - Up/Down k/j arrow keys to navigate